MeridianEconomics/pypsa-rsa/docs/tutorials.rst

 and span multiple decades, the Cutout class allows atlite to reduce the scope to a more manageable size.
 More details about the climate data processing concepts are contained in `JOSS paper <https://joss.theoj.org/papers/10.21105/joss.03294>`_.

-The pre-built cutout for South Africa is available for 2012 year and can be loaded directly from zenodo through the rule `retrieve_cutout`.

 In case you are interested in other parts of the world you have to generate a cutout yourself using the `build_cutouts` rule.
 To run it you will need to:

 1. be registered on  the `Copernicus Climate Data Store <https://cds.climate.copernicus.eu>`_;

 2. install `cdsapi` package  (can be installed with `pip`);

-3. setup your CDS API key as described `on their website <https://cds.climate.copernicus.eu/api-how-to>`_.
+3. setup your CDS API key as described `on their website <https://cds.climate.copernicus.eu/how-to-api>`_.

-These steps are required to use CDS API which allows an automatic file download while executing `build_cutouts` rule.

 Normally cutout extent is calculated from the shape of the requested region defined by the `countries` parameter in the configuration file `config.yaml`.
 It could make sense to set the countries list as big as it's feasible when generating a cutout.
 A considered area can be narrowed anytime when building a specific model by adjusting content of the `countries` list.

-There is also option to set the cutout extent specifying `x` and `y` values directly.
-However, these values will overwrite values extracted from the countries shape.
-Which means that nothing prevents `build_cutout` to extract data which has no relation to the requested countries.
+There is also the option to set the cutout extent specifying `x` and `y` values directly.
 Please use direct definition of `x` and `y` only if you really understand what and why you are doing.

-The `build_cutout` flag should be set `true` to generate the cutout.
-After the cutout is ready, it's recommended to set `build_cutout` to `false` to avoid overwriting the existing cutout by accident.

 3. Build a natura.tiff raster
 -----------------------------

 A raster file `natura.tiff` is used to store shapes of the protected and reserved nature areas.
-Such landuse restrictions can be taking into account when calculating the renewable potential with `build_renewable_profiles`.
+Such landuse restrictions can be taking into account when calculating the renewable potential.

 .. note::
     Skip this recommendation if the region of your interest is within Africa

-A pre-built `natura.tiff` is loaded along with other data needed to run a model with `retrieve_databundle_light` rule.
-Currently this raster is valid for Africa, global `natura.tiff` raster is under development.
-You may generate the `natura.tiff` for a region of interest using `build_natura_raster` rule which aggregates data on protected areas along the cutout extent.
+.. how to build natura raster?

 ..
     How to validate?